 All human beings are entitled to basic rights and freedoms.
-We want to create an inclusive Scotland that protects, respects, promotes and implements internationally recognised human rights.
+We want to create an inclusive Scotland that protects, respects and fulfils internationally recognised human rights.

 - are embedding human rights into the day-to-day business of government

 - are working to fulfil our international obligations and contribute via the United Nations and Council of Europe